matzolla/LeetCode/75_leetcode_back2back.md

 - `Time to inform all employees`:
 - `Validate Binary search Tree`: using dfs, append the (root, max, min) in the stack and proceed with dfs traversal.
 If node.val> Max or < Min return false.
 Otherwise check if left child exist and append (left, min(max,root.val),min) also check for the right child and append (right, max, max(min, node.val)).
 - `Binary Tree Coloring Game`: I will always play inorder to have the maximum number of counts.
 I have 3 options, counting the left child, the right child and the parent.
 The best move will be if one count is greater than the sum of the two others.
+- `Number of Island`:
+- `Maximum/ Minimum number of Island`:
+- `Binary Tree Inorder and Preorder traversal`:

 ### Strings
 - Don't forget this syntax on strings `.lower()`,`.upper()`,`.isupper()`,`.islower()`.